platformsh/platformsh-docs/src/configuration/app/storage.md

 The built file system image that results from your build process is mounted read-only.
 That means it cannot be edited in production, even by accident.

 Many applications still require the ability to write and store files, however.
-For that, applications can specify one or more mount points, that is, directories that will be mounted from a writeable network file system cluster.
+For that, applications can specify one or more mount points, that is, directories that will be mounted from a writable network file system cluster.
 They may be mounted anywhere within the file system of your application.
-If the specified directory already exists the contents of it will be masked by the writeable mount and inaccessible at runtime.
+If the specified directory already exists the contents of it will be masked by the writable mount and inaccessible at runtime.

 ## Disk